-- On Windows: In the registry under HKLM\Software\Novell\ZCM, create a key named ZenJettyServer.ExcludedProtocolsand specify the values as TLSv1, TLSv1.1.
-After creating the registry key, stop the Novell ZENworks Jetty Server service, run the zac ref command, and then restart the service. - On Linux: In the xplatzmd.properties file, add ExcludedProtocols=TLSv1.TLSv1.1 and restart the agent service.
+- On Windows: In the registry under HKLM\Software\Novell\ZCM, create a key named ZenJet-tyServer.ExcludedProtocols and specify the values as TLSv1, TLSv1.1.
+After creating the registry key, stop the Novell ZENworks Jetty Server service and execute the zac ref command. - On Linux: In the xplatzmd.properties file, add ExcludedProtocols=TLSv1.TLSv1.1 and restart the agent service.